 The other ghost that frequents room 307 is an unknown woman believed to have been a prostitute who was murdered, and some say beheaded.
 Her body was left in the closet for one unfortunate maid to find.
-A mist has been seen, as well as voices, sudden cold chills, and knocks.
+A mist has been seen, voices heard, sudden cold chills, and knocks.

 The apparition of a child has often been seen running through the corridors.
 On one occasion, a couple reported what they believed to be a real young girl walking into their room (205) in the middle of the night.

 Built back in 1911, when Santa Paula became a booming oil town, the Glen Tavern Inn is now a Federal landmark.
 With over 100 years of history, the inn has gone through many tumultuous times.
 After prohibition was introduced, the inn suffered.
 Its 3rd floor later became a speakeasy, brothel, and gambling parlor.

-During the golden era of Hollywood, many stars of the past stopped by the Glen Tavern, including John Wayne, Harry Houdini, Steve McQueen, and Clark Gable.
+During Hollywood’s golden era, many stars of the past stopped by the Glen Tavern, including John Wayne, Harry Houdini, Steve McQueen, and Clark Gable.

-Built in an English Tudor style, the Glen Tavern has an old-world charm and sophistication to it.
+Built in an English Tudor style, the Glen Tavern has an old-world charm and sophistication.
 Old oak beams run throughout, with open log fire and dark wood furnishings, giving a cozy yet elegant feel.

-The inn has 36 beautifully finished guestrooms, and suites made up of standard rooms, jacuzzi rooms, junior suites, and romantic rooms that feature king-sized beds and jacuzzi tubs for two.
+The inn has 36 beautifully finished guestrooms and suites of standard rooms, jacuzzi rooms, junior suites, and romantic rooms that feature king-sized beds and jacuzzi tubs for two.

 Junior suites feature a cozy sitting area with a sofa and coffee table.
 All rooms include cable TV, Wi-Fi, king/queen/double beds, and telephones.

 There is an Italian restaurant just off the lobby.
-If you want to enjoy some fine Italian cooking, then that is the place to go.
+If you want to enjoy some fine Italian cooking, that is the place to go.